julie-scherer/kafka-flink-postgres-pipeline/README.md

     (1 row)
     ```

-5. When you're done, you can stop and/or clean up the Docker resources by running the commands below
+5. When you're done, you can stop and/or clean up the Docker resources by running the commands below.

     ```bash
     make stop # to stop running services in docker compose